stevanStevic/lopcore/examples/README.md

 ### Method 2: Copy to Your Project

-Copy the main.cpp content into your own project and add lopcore to requirements:
+Copy the `main/main.cpp` content into your own project and add lopcore to requirements:

 ```cmake
 idf_component_register(